Java0/GTChat/README.md

 # GTChat
-A chatroome.
+A chatrome.
 Just for practice